-Class at Mamma Agata’s begins with laemon cake and coffee.
-“It was Humphrey Boat’s favorite, “Chiara tells us.
+Class at Mamma Agata’s begins with lemon cake and coffee.
+“It was Humphrey Bogart’s favorite, “Chiara tells us.
 When Agata was thirteen, she began her pro-career working in the Ravello villa of a wealthy American woman who entertained star visitors.

 “Baby Agata” was what Bogey called her, and he wasn’t the only one among the glitterati who was wowed by her cooking, Agata has great stories about making pasta e fagioli for nita Ekberg, spaghetti alla putancesca for Fred Astaire, and insalata caprese for Jacqueline Kennedy.